-What Is Heart Failure?
+What is Congestive Heart Failure?

 Heart Failure usually develops slowly following injury to the heart.
 Damage to the heart muscle may be caused by coronary artery disease, heart attack, long-term high blood pressure, diabetes, heart valve disease, infection of the heart muscle, viruses or lung problems.

 The heart muscle becomes weakened and must work harder to keep blood flowing through the body.
 The name of this condition does not mean that your heart has suddenly stopped working.

 Download a Print Version Managing Congestive Heart Failure (pdf): English | Spanish